 Where the newspaper reports end, a file at the State Records Office of Western Australia provides a little more information.

 In early 1956 the Chief Warden of Fauna at the Fisheries Department in Perth had received notifications of numerous sightings of platypuses swimming near the Kent Street Weir in the Canning River.
-He sought to clarify whether platypuses had been been released in the area and was told by the State Gardens Board that they had not.
+He sought to clarify whether platypuses had been released in the area and was told by the State Gardens Board that they had not.

 In their response they wrote that platypuses were released in 1951 in John Forrest National Park and that, apart from observing “certain scratchings and markings in the bank of the dam towards the end of summer“, there had been no sightings of them since.